YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 When executing M programs, YottaDB incrementally links any called programs.
 For example, the command YDB> do ^TEST links the object file TEST.o and executes it; if the TEST.m program calls other M routines, those are automatically compiled and linked.

 .. note::
-   When possible, YottaDB verifies that MUMPS, MUPIP, DSE and LKE reside in $ydb_dist.
-If the path to the executable and the path to $ydb_dist do not match each executable issues an error.
+   When possible, YottaDB verifies that MUMPS, MUPIP, DSE and LKE reside in $gtm_dist.
+If the path to the executable and the path to $gtm_dist do not match each executable issues an error.
 In cases where the executable path could not be determined, each executable defers issuing an error until it is required.

 --------------------------------------------------
  Configuring huge pages for YottaDB on Linux